Interview Follow-Up Email After an Interview (Examples)

 - The candidate from last week at 9 AM on Wednesday

-As long as the subject line is customized and unique, the person receiving this follow-up is more inclined to click to read the email and recall the session.
+As long as the subject line gets customized and is unique.
+Then the person receiving this follow-up is more inclined to click to read the email and recall the session.

 Keep your email simple

 The shorter the email, the more likely the person is to read it and thus, respond.
 Keep the email under 200 words.
-Simply use a part of the interview session to recall the interviewer’s memory and then create the request to receive more information on the hiring process.
+Use a part of the interview session to recall the interviewer’s memory.
+And then create the request to receive more information on the hiring process.

 Address the person by name